 - More production steps are required making the process more time consuming.

 - You cannot print just one copy when using offset printing because it’s time consuming and not economical.

 - Attention is required to ensure high-quality results

-Unlike offset printing, digital printing does not use plates and ink rollers but instead uses options such as toner in laser printers or liquid ink in larger printers.
+One difference between offset printing and digital printing is the latter does not use plates and ink rollers but instead uses options such as toner in laser printers or liquid ink in larger printers.
 This method of printing shines when low volume printing is required such as making brochures, greeting cards, and fliers.
 Digital printing also allows designers to utilize variable data.

 This implies that each piece you print can have a unique code, name, image, or address printed on it.
 While offset cannot accommodate this need, digital printing is a great way to go for businesses that have to personalize their prints.